templado/documentation/src/migrate/templado4.md

 For merging of documents (or previously snippets), the to-be-merged objects must have an ID set.
 To ensure the syntactical validity according to W3C rules, a new value object `Id` got introduced and replaces the scalar string type used before.

 NOTE: In Templado 4 when using the `SnippetLoader`, providing an ID was optional.
 If none was given, Templado's loader implementation checked whether an ID was set as an attribute on the root element within the loaded document and extracted it from there.
 As the loader functionality got removed, this is technically no longer possible.
-The implicit assignment of the ID from content was confusing at best, and, unfortunately, a common source for errors.
+The implicit assignment of the ID from content was confusing at best, and, unfortunately, a common source of errors.

 The above code examples should thus be replaced as follows: